Compound interest accounts in the UK

 A compounding period is simply the time from one interest payment to the next.

 From fixed rate bonds to easy access accounts and ISAs, there are various types of savings accounts that pay compound interest.
-However, not all savings accounts pay interest in the same way so it’s important to do your research.
+However, not all savings accounts pay interest in the same way, so it’s important to do your research.
 Some banks calculate interest on a yearly, quarterly or even monthly basis, while others require savings interest to be ‘paid away’ into another account entirely.

-To find the best compound interest account, it’s a good idea to compare products from a range of providers.
+To find the best compound interest account for you, it’s a good idea to compare products from a range of providers.
 Make sure you pay close attention to how and when the bank pays interest.
 Whether interest is compounded annually or monthly can have a huge impact on the value of your savings in the long term.
 Generally speaking, the best compound interest accounts in the UK are those that offer a competitive rate of return and pay interest at frequent intervals.

 If you want to maximise the positive effects of compound interest, it’s important to choose a savings account that pays a competitive rate of interest at regular intervals.
 You’ll find a range of high-interest compound savings accounts in the Raisin UK marketplace.